 Research Program 4

 This program is researching technologies to mitigate the deterioration of the space environment by preventing debris-on-debris collisions between items of moving debris in space.
-Program 4 is researching concepts such as LightForce (photon pressure to manoeuvre debris), with the help of adaptive optics techniques to controllably propagate high powered lasers through the atmosphere.
+Program 4 is researching concepts such as LightForce (photon pressure to manoeuvre debris), with the help of adaptive optics techniques to controllably propagate lasers through the atmosphere.
+This program will also oversee the development and launch of SERC experimental satellites.

 Applications are currently being accepted from outstanding students in relevant fields of study at any Australian university.